Disclaimer: I don't own Digimon or any songs used.

 I woke up to the sound of alarm going off, why?
 It's Saturday...oh, it must be time to go to the digital world.
-We don't as go often now but there have been a few opportunities recently.
-I would stay home if I could but there's no reason to draw unwanted attention.
+We don't go as often now but there have been a few trips recently.
+Once in a while I'd want to stay home if I could but there's no reason to draw unwanted attention.
 I got out of bed, grabbed my clothes and went into my bathroom to get ready.
 Glad the bathroom's in my room.
 I went in and set some stuff on the counter.

 I took care of all of the new wounds that I had received from my father last night, to the best of my abilities.
 Once I finished, I began looking for something sharp.
 I shouldn't do it again...I try not to but, oh there it is...my razor blade.